 - 1. Increase the East Wastewater Treatment permit from 250,000 to 350,000 gpd (pending 2/2023). - 2.
 Upgrade and/or explore alternatives for the West Wastewater Treatment Plant (study underway 2/2023). - 3.
-Ensure that wastewater treatment plants have appropriate technology to remove algal toxins, priority pollutants, microplastics, and endocrine disrupting compounds. - 4.
+Ensure that wastewater treatment plants have appropriate technology to remove algal toxins, priority pollutants, microplastics, and compounds that can have a negative impact to humans such as PFAS. - 4.
 Aggressively address Inflow & Infiltration (I&I) to provide additional capacity. - 5.
 Ensure that for a proposed annexation, a developer must pay a proportionate share of the cost to upgrade/increase sewer capacity, based on all factors at the time of Water/Sewer certification.